-Occasionally there are electric moments while reading the words of another person, when you realize that though that person may have lived years before you came to reside upon this earth, you two share something – a deep abiding interest, a concern, an insight, a hope, or a fear.
+Occasionally there are electric moments while reading the words of another person when you realize that though that person may have lived years before, you share something—a deep abiding interest, a concern, an insight, a hope, or a fear.

 “Laws, just or unjust, may govern men’s actions.
 Tyrannies may restrain or regulate their words.
 The machinery of propaganda may pack their minds with falsehoods.
 But the soul of man thus held in trance or frozen in a long night can be awakened by a spark coming from God knows where.
 People in bondage need not despair.”
 (Churchill in Memoriam New York Times p.154)

 In our times—trying as they may be—let us remember that we never walk alone.
 The question for us to ponder has never been—Is God with me?
 But rather—Am I with God?